 We have entered into an employment agreement with Michael Angel effective upon the consummation of the Business Combination.
-Mr. Angel serves as our Chief Financial Officer for a term commencing on the consummation of the Business Combination and will continue until terminated by us or the employee or in accordance with the terms of the employment agreement.
-Mr. Angel will be paid an annualized base salary of \$240,000, as revised periodically by us, as well as an annual bonus with a target amount of \$144,000
+Mr. Angel serves as Chief Financial Officer of CXApp for a term commencing on the consummation of the Business Combination and will continue until terminated by CXApp or the employee or in accordance with the terms of the employment agreement.
+Mr. Angel will be paid an annualized base salary of \$240,000, as revised periodically by CXApp, as well as an annual bonus with a target amount of \$144,000 for each complete calendar year.
+The employment agreement contains provisions regarding non-solicitation, confidentiality of information and arbitration of disputes.
+Mr. Angel may terminate his employment by giving advance written notice to CXApp.
+CXApp may also terminate the employment agreement for cause as defined in the employment agreement, a copy of which is attached hereto as Exhibit 10.5 and is also incorporated herein by reference.
+On May 31, 2023, Michael Angel provided formal notice of his resignation as Chief Financial Officer of CXApp Inc. (the"Company").
+Effective June 5, 2023, Mr. Angel's tenure as Chief Financial Officer concluded, and his employment with the Company will cease to be in an executive capacity.
+Mr. Angel will continue to remain employed as a non-executive employee of the Company until June 30, 2023.